Skip Global navigation and goto content

 Special Needs Shelter Information

-A Special Needs Shelter is a shelter of last resort for people who need more medical supervision than a general population shelter can provide due to special medical needs, but do not require hospitalization.
-A person with Special Needs is someone who during an evacuation, either mandatory or voluntary, will require assistance that exceeds the basic level of care provided at the general population shelter, but will not require the level of skilled medical care provided at institutional facilities.
-A limited supply of cots may be available at the Special Needs Shelter.
-There will be no beds provided.
+A Special Needs Shelter (SpNS)is a shelter of last resort for people who need more medical supervision than a general population shelter can provide due to special medical needs, but do not require hospitalization.
+A special needs shelter is a crucial facility designed to provide a safe and supportive environment for individuals with specific requirements during emergencies or crisis.
+These shelters are equipped with specialized resources and trained personnel to cater to a range of unique needs, such as mobility challenges, medical conditions, sensory sensitivities, and cognitive differences.
+A person with special needs is someone who during an evacuation, either mandatory or voluntary, will require assistance that exceeds the basic level of care provided at the general population shelter, but will not require the level of skilled medical care provided at institutional facilities.
+Before a disaster, it is recommended that people with special needs speak with their doctor about how to handle their medical needs in case of evacuation.
+They should consider whether it is better to leave the area or go to a suitable facility like a general or special needs shelter for care.
+This may include having a month’s supply of their prescriptions readily available, arranging for special medical equipment, and/or potential admittance to a licensed healthcare facility.

 Success Academy